ChurchCRM/CRM/docs/user-guide/person.md

 ##How do I enter a person's age?

 You don't.
-ChurchInfo automatically calculates age based on the birth date given.
+ChurchCRM automatically calculates age based on the birth date given.

 Age will be calculated as best it can with the information given.
 At minimum a Birth Year must be entered.
 Even if you don't know a person's birth year, you can always estimate until that information is available.